 HealthScout AI Analysis

-Patients: Adults (≥18) with histologically or cytologically confirmed, unresectable or metastatic adenocarcinoma of the esophagus, stomach, or gastroesophageal junction who have progressed after one prior line of systemic therapy for metastatic disease, or who relapsed/progressed during neoadjuvant/adjuvant therapy or within 6 months of its completion.
-ECOG 0–1, measurable or evaluable disease per RECIST v1.1, and adequate organ function are required.
-Key exclusions include prior ramucirumab at any time, recent taxane therapy (<6 months), prior grade >3 immune‑related adverse event from PD‑(L)1 or CTLA‑4 therapy, active CNS metastases, active autoimmune pneumonitis, significant neuropathy, active HBV/HCV or HIV, recent live vaccination, and conditions necessitating immunosuppression.
+Patients: Adults (≥18 years) with histologically or cytologically confirmed, unresectable or metastatic adenocarcinoma of the esophagus, stomach, or gastroesophageal junction, ECOG 0–1, measurable or evaluable disease by RECIST v1.1, and adequate organ function.
+Patients must have progressed after one prior systemic therapy for metastatic disease, or recurred/progressed during or within 6 months of perioperative therapy.
+Key exclusions include prior ramucirumab, recent taxane therapy (within 6 months), prior grade >3 immune‑related AEs to PD‑(L)1 or CTLA‑4 agents, active CNS metastases, active autoimmune pneumonitis, significant immunosuppression, active HBV/HCV or HIV infection, GI perforation/fistula history, and clinically significant neuropathy limiting ADLs.

-Design: Single‑arm, phase 2, open‑label study with non‑randomized allocation; up to 37 patients.
-Initiation timing of individual agents may be adjusted based on disease status, including an induction approach for patients with evaluable (non‑measurable) disease.
+Design: Single‑arm, open‑label, phase 2 study with nonrandomized allocation; planned enrollment of 37 patients.
+Treatment start and sequencing of agents may be tailored based on disease status, with induction permitted for evaluable‑only disease.

 Eligibility More information